harimohanraj89/site-source/_posts/1000-01-05-leveling-up-your-diablo-3-monk.md

 If you relate to this Diablo "mid-life crisis" that I went through, I hope this approach will help you get over the hump.

-You can view example build that I used to get from Torment IV to Torment VII
+You can view an example build that I used to get from Torment IV to Torment VII
 <a href="http://www.diablofans.com/builds/78647-life-on-hit-monk" target="_blank">
 here</a>.